The American Automobile Industry in World War Two

 The "Freeman Field" name was added to the bicycle due to its inclusion and display at the Freeman Army Airfield Museum.
 It is unknown where this bicycle served during World War Two.
 Author's photo.

-One of the identifers of a Huffman World War Two bicycle is the swirl design of the pedal sprocket.
+One of the identifiers of a Huffman World War Two bicycle is the swirl design of the pedal sprocket.
 The other manufacturer of World War Two bicycles, Westfield, had pedal sprockets with a radial design.
 Author's photo.

 How cool is this?
 This Huffman bicycle was purchased after World War Two by the soldier who used it in Egypt during the war.
 See the information on this one-of-a-kind Huffman bicycle in the photo below.
 This was on display at the 2019 MVPA National Convention in York, PA.
 Author's photo.